logo

 c) at Calcutta

-The next cover was also flown from Calcutta on 4 May, but was flown all the way to the UK.
+The next cover was flown from Calcutta on 4 May, and is addressed to the UK.

 back